Oikonomou-Stylianos/Project_1/README.md

+CandidateList
+- The candidate list data structure is a simple linked list implementation and it is used during the search of an index BKTree.
+It is the list that houses all the "candidate" words of the tree, meaning all the words that meet the range criteria to be explored, according to the definition of the BKTree.
+The functions implemented are self explanatory, no need to expand upon them.

 BK-Tree
 - The children of each node are initialized, during the creation of the node, as an array of MAX_WORD_LENGTH size and set to NULL.